boekkooi/JqueryValidationBundle/README.md

 Do me a favor and give it a try and if you have any problem please create a issue or make a pull request.

-Some of the things that the bundle support:
+Some of the things that the bundle supports:
 - Automatic constraint mapping
 - Form Collection (including prototype)
 - Validation groups